 "Had I chosen the correct gear?"

 The jittery exciting pre-start of the MR340 and around all around you see the widest selection of paddles and boats than one could imagine: of the paddles-creatively carved angled wooden paddles, feather light carbon fiber paddles and study but heavy aluminum & plastic paddles from the big box stores.
 Even a few venturous souls with narrow Greenland style paddles.

 Everyone looked so confident, and so the nagging question: "Had I chosen the correct gear?"

 Note: after completing three of these paddle adventures: I recognize the "Confident demeanors" that arise from the fact that most paddlers had practiced and were confident they would complete the race.
-The statistics of failure was for the 'other paddles'
+The statistics of failure was for the 'other paddlers'

 So what type of paddle to torture body for 340 miles?
 Or as I prefer to think of it: 18-20 hours of strokes day and night for four four days?

 Well of course the bottom line of what's in your wallet may determine the type of paddle-your better half may balk at the expense of a high tech blade however in my opinion it would be foolish not in invest in an expensive carbon fiber blade.

 I have completed three MR340 races coming in to the finish line at around 78 hours (near last place) but feeling fairly refreshed because I had slept and I had a light blade.

 And often those paddlers were wielding a blade as heavy as a Viking battle axe (or at least that is how it felt to them after paddling across the state of Missouri.)

 It may sound like common sense to obtain a light blade however many paddlers on the muddy Missouri fail to do so.